mcmillanpl/Technical-Writing-Portfolio/reference/technical-reference-guides.md

 ## PowerCab2 Installation & Operation Manual
 A definitive, 40+ page technical resource for factory-packaged non-stop DC power systems.
 This manual serves as the primary authority for the product's entire lifecycle.

-* **Target Audience**: Electrical Engineers, Facility Managers, and Certified Electricians.
+* **Target Audience**: Electrical engineers, facility managers, and certified electricians.
 * **Compliance**: Structured to meet **NFPA 70**, **CSA C22.1**, and **UL/CE** safety and installation standards.
 * **Key Content**: Theory of operation, detailed mounting procedures, and long-term maintenance protocols.
 * **Focus**: High-stakes safety communication and complex system configuration.